brson/brson.github.com/_posts/2017-07-10-how-rust-is-tested.md

-bors's implementation has gone through several iterations, and today it is implemented by a script called [homu], which is shared with Rust's sister project, [servo].
+bors's implementation has gone through several iterations, and today it is implemented by a script called [homu], which is shared with Rust's sister project, [Servo].
 It has also inspired other ther integration bots used in the Rust ecosystem and beyond, including [bors-ng].